telia-oss/ace-knowledge-docs/REST/webhook.md

 ## Receiving Content-Type

 Humany will transfer the current state and context of the end user request to the external web service in the formats listed below.
-The context includes any possible form fields filled-out by the end user prior to sending the contact method form, aswell as Humanys current list of parameters associated with the current user request.
+The context includes any possible form fields filled-out by the end user prior to sending the contact method form, as well as Humanys current list of parameters associated with the current user request.

 ### Example application/json